TMPKKecske/PlayerJoiningAndLeavingAnnouncer/README.md

 | how_specific_players_are_displayed | int | 0 | It determines what will the plugin do with the players listed in ```specific_players``` variable.
 specific_players | a list named as specific players steam id the with two strings | JoinMessage: {playername} joined the server!
 LeftMessage: {playername} left the server! | It determines who will be the specific player who will have a costume leaving and joining message

+The values of ```how_specific_players_are_displayed``` can be:
+-0 wich means the plugin will display everyone as it is told to in the config variables seem in upper rows of the config -1 wich means the players given in specific_players should be displayed with a costume message but so do the others with the default joining and leaving message
+-2 wich means only the players given in specific_players should be displayed only with the message given in it

 You can add more players to the ```specific_players``` list by adding this config variable again.
 Like this:
 ```